wet-sandwich/toolbox.nvim/README.md

     - configurable for different languages based on file type
         - can configure a mapping to point different file types to the desired language (e.g jsx -> js)
     - supports configuring print statements for different log levels within a language [debug|info|warn|error]
+- JSON Formatter
+    - format, parse, or stringify JSON
+    - supports character/line visual selection, defaults to entire buffer when not in visual mode
+- Diff Checker
+    - opens two floating windows to compare text with
+    - can toggle diff mode on/off to paste or edit text
+    - avoid sharing sensitive data with sketchy websites
+- Floaterminal
+    - open a floating window with persistent terminal for running cli commands
+    - shamelessly taken from TJ

 # Installation